Open for Business

 Building activity is on the rise as businesses expand and new construction creates economic opportunities:

-- The $525 million Milwaukee Bucks professional basketball arena is scheduled to open in time for the 2018-19 NBA season and expected to spur an additional $500 million in entertainment, residential and office development.
+- The $525 million Milwaukee Bucks professional basketball arena opened for the 2018-19 NBA season and is expected to spur an additional $500 million in entertainment, residential and office development.

-- A new $450 million, 32-story lakefront office tower for Northwestern Mutual Insurance Company will open in 2018.
+- A new $450 million, 32-story lakefront office tower for Northwestern Mutual Insurance Company opened in 2018.

-- The $1.7 billion Zoo Interchange project in Milwaukee is reconstructing the busiest freeway interchange in the state of Wisconsin.
+- The $1.7 billion Zoo Interchange project in Milwaukee reconstructed the busiest freeway interchange in the state of Wisconsin.

-- The first leg of a streetcar system that will connect Milwaukee’s office, entertainment and transportation hubs.
+- The first leg of a streetcar system connects Milwaukee’s office, entertainment and transportation hubs.

 Large and small companies benefit from the many business resources in the area, including the Milwaukee 7 Economic Development Partnership, Metropolitan Milwaukee Association of Commerce, universities and technical colleges, and organizations targeting specific economic clusters.
 For example, Milwaukee has one of the nation’s highest concentrations of business accelerators, which include BizStarts, MiKE, gener8tor and Scale Up Milwaukee.
 The region also is home to networking alliances focused on strengthening and expanding the economic infrastructure for industries that already have a significant presence in the area.